spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 docker build -t my_robot_simulation:latest ~/O3DE/Projects/MyRobotSimulation/build/export
 ```

-#### 3. Test the docker image locally
+#### 3. Test the Docker Image locally
-Before uploading and distributing the Docker Image, we will test it locally by running in through Docker Engine and using the NVIDIA Container Toolkit.
+Before uploading and distributing the Docker Image, test it locally by running in through Docker Engine and using the NVIDIA Container Toolkit.

 In order for the image to have access to the local display, you need to add it to xhost.
 ```bash